Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 This creates a gamification element.

-Readers can view other community members’ social media and other info via ‘Community’
+Readers can view or follow community members’ social media and other info via ‘Community’

 New